 Use Epic chat automations for any other issue type as well, such as stories, tasks and bugs.

-Our project automation combines several configuration options of our Microsoft 365 for Jira app.
+Our epic chat automation combines several configuration options of our Microsoft 365 for Jira app.
 We recommend reviewing them first before jumping into the set-up itself.
 In the section below we want to outline steps which require attention and preparation.

 Of course, you can configure them during the set-up process of the automation via the arrow next to the individual steps.